ibm-security-verify/verify-sdk-ios/Sources/adaptive/README.md

-# IBM Security Verify Adaptive SDK for iOS
+# IBM Verify Adaptive SDK for iOS

 The Adaptive software development kit (SDK) provides device assessment.
 Based on cloud risk policies, authentication and authorization challenges can be evaluated.